-^{} Note to Schedule: This Schedule is presented to illustrate the requirement of GASB 68 and intended to show information for 10 years.
-Additional years will be displayed as they become available.
+^{} Note to Schedule: This Schedule is presented to illustrate the requirements of GASB 68.

 Refer to Notes to the Required Supplementary Information for actuarial assumptions and changes to assumptions used in the actuarial valuation.

 CITY OF CORAL GABLES, FLORIDA SCHEDULE OF CONTRIBUTIONS